Tardo/OdooTerminal/README.md

 # Usage

-When you visit a Odoo website, the browser action icon of the extension turn to enabled state.
-This indicates that the extension is ready to use in the current page.
+When you visit an Odoo website, the browser action icon of the extension switches to the enabled state, indicating that the extension is ready to use on the current page.

-Few commands aren't available on the frontend, use command 'help' to know the available commands.
+Some commands are not available on the frontend.
+Use the `help` command to see what is available in the current context.

 The terminal also includes an **AI mode** (autonomous agent) accessible via the AI button in the terminal toolbar.